 Take and Make

-- Please check the schedule below and note when each kit becomes available.
-You will receive an email when your kit is ready for pickup and will have 10 days to pick it up.
+- You will receive an email when your kit is ready for pickup and will have 10 days to pick it up.
 Any unclaimed kits will be offered to the waitlist.

 - When filling out the form, please use an email address other than your school address.
 We are unable to send you information/confirmation to your school address.